-On pages 23 and 24, the first steps to implement the strategy are recommended as follows.
+On pages 30-31, the first steps to implement the strategy are recommended as follows:

-The early installation of sixteen medium-speed charge points in peripheral car parks near Main Street, supplemented by a further 16 medium-speed charge points by 2026.

-By 2026, the installation of two high-speed charge points, to supplement the existing two NRMA high-speed charge points at the Workies.

-Regular monitoring and evaluation of user responses to charge points until 2026, in accordance with detailed recommendations.

-Installation of twenty-three medium-speed and two high-speed charge points in key towns and villages across the Lithgow LGA, following planning and community engagement and planning prior to 2026.
+- The early installation of 16 Level 2 medium-speed charge points in peripheral car parks near Main street, supplemented by a further 19 medium-speed charge points by 2026. - By 2026, the installation of two more high-speed charge points, to supplement the existing two NRMA high-speed charge points at Lithgow Workies. - Regular monitoring and evaluation of user responses to charge points until 2026, in accordance with detailed recommendations. - Installation of 23 medium-speed and two high-speed charge points in key towns and villages across the Lithgow LGA, following planning and community engagement prior to 2026.